 This paper is accompanied by a clickable PDF that navigates the reader to a mindmap of each interview.
 This map with mind maps aims at facilitating readers in choosing interviews that are of particular interest to them.’

-A number of Good Practices are described in this report.
+Some Good Practices are described in this report.

 - Flipping the classroom